Morse code: Maritime flash telegraphy and radio telegraphy

-A U.S. Navy Morse Code training class in 2015.
+A U.S. Navy Morse code training class in 2015.
 The sailors will use their new skills to collect signals intelligence.

+Navies have used signal lamps to communicate for more than 200 years.
+The advent of radio offered longer range, but allowed ships to be detected and tracked by radio direction finding.
+Even in the twenty-first century, signal lamps were used in special circumstances, such as replenishment at sea while maintaining radio silence.
+As of 2017, the U.S. Navy was experimenting with automated signalling with lights.

 Radiotelegraphy using Morse code was vital during World War II, especially in carrying messages between the warships and the naval bases of the belligerents.
 Long-range ship-to-ship communication was by radio telegraphy, using encrypted messages because the voice radio systems on ships then were quite limited in both their range and their security.
 Radiotelegraphy was also extensively used by warplanes, especially by long-range patrol planes that were sent out by navies to scout for enemy warships, cargo ships, and troop ships.

 Morse code was used as an international standard for maritime distress until 1999 when it was replaced by the Global Maritime Distress and Safety System.
 When the French Navy ceased using Morse code on 31 January 1997, the final message transmitted was "Calling all.
 This is our last call before our eternal silence."